Probiotic power: the benefits of fermented foods

 It’s important to choose a product that contains live and fermented lactobacilli, as many mass-produced fermented vegetable products undergo pasteurisation for canning or bottling, which kills off these beneficial bacteria.

 If you’re looking for quality fermented food, then you can trust Pro Bio.
 All our products are live and fermented, fresh and GMO-free.
-Using the highest quality produce and years of food fermentation experience, we provide delicious fermented foods to people across the globe.
+Using the highest quality products and years of food fermentation experience, we provide delicious fermented foods to people across the globe.
 So what are you waiting for?
 Try our delicious range of products and experience healthier living today.